digiexchris/xayav-mask-creator-cli/readme.md

 - Config file based configuration for serial port and grid size
 - Startup routine that lists detected serial port and allows you to chose the right one
 - Define grid size so the cell number correlates to a particular grid postion
+- Change the HDMI image between samples so that we can determine the best mask for this position, much like the original Xayav software does
 - Perhaps generating and export the mask image directly